 - Zhu E., Lilienthal A., Aquino Shluzas L., Masiello I., Zary N. (2015).
 A theory-driven framework to guide the design of mobile augmented reality applications in healthcare education.
 Journal of Medical Informatics Research.
 1(2), e10.

 - Lazzari C., Shoka A. & Masiello I. (2017).
-Maladaptive Behaviors in Inpatients with Borderline Personality Disorder: A Behavioral Game Theory Explanation.
+Maladaptive Behaviours in Inpatients with Borderline Personality Disorder: A Behavioral Game Theory Explanation.
 In R. Anderson, Personality Disorder (BPD) - Prevalence, Management, Options and Challenges.
 Nova Biomedical, New York.

 Program Director of the master's program Educational Technology and teacher in a number of courses within the same program